airbytehq/airbyte/docs/connector-development/connector-builder-ui/partitioning.md

 ### List partition router

 To configure static partitioning, choose the "List" method for the partition router.
 The following fields have to be configured:
 * The "partition values" can either be set to a list of strings, making the partitions part of the connector itself or delegated to a user input so the end user configuring a Source based on the connector can control which partitions to fetch.
+When using "user input" mode for the partition values, create a user input of type array and reference it as the value using the placeholder value using `{{ config['<your chosen user input name>'] }}`
 * The "Current partition value identifier" can be freely choosen and is the identifier of the variable holding the current partition value.
 It can for example be used in the path of the stream using the `{{ stream_partition.<identifier> }}` syntax.
 * The "Inject partition value into outgoing HTTP request" option allows you to configure how to add the current partition value to the requests

 #### Example

-To enable static partition routing for the [SurveySparrow API](https://developers.surveysparrow.com/rest-apis/response#getV3Responses) responses, the list partition router needs to be configured as following:
+To enable static partition routing defined as part of the connector for the [SurveySparrow API](https://developers.surveysparrow.com/rest-apis/response#getV3Responses) responses, the list partition router needs to be configured as following:
 * "Partition values" are set to the list of survey ids to fetch
 * "Current partition value identifier" is set to `survey` (this is not used for this example)
 * "Inject partition value into outgoing HTTP request" is set to `request_parameter` for the field name `survey_id`